 Another question to consider related to the topic of information sharing is the extent to which internal investment-related documents, such as the investment proposal, should be shared with the nominee director.
-Since the director is not appointed at the point of time of the nomination as well as because of his ultimate fiduciary duty towards the company, most DFIs consider such material confidential vis-à-vis the investee and, thus, also vis-à-vis the nominee director.
-Yet, the financial proposal is maybe the best source for the nominee to have a critical view on the investee company and also understand further important topics, such as E&S or compliance.
-While legally challenging, we would encourage to share, at least in part, these internal decision documents with the nominee director or provide access of the nominee to the investment team and all specialists that have been involved in the due diligence for the financing in the investee company.
+Since the director's is not appointed at the point of time of the nomination as well as because of his ultimate fiduciary duty towards the company, most DFIs consider such material confidential vis-à-vis the investee and. thus, also vis-à-vis the nominee director.
+Yet, the financial proposal is possibly the best source for the nominee to have a critical view on the investee company and also understand further important topics, such as E&S or compliance.
+While legally challenging, we would encourage sharing these internal decision documents (at least in part) with the nominee director, or providing access of the nominee to the investment team and all specialists involved in the due diligence for the financing in the investee company.